I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/drmk/ns-drmk-tagdrmrights.md

 Enables digital outputs.
 Content can be transferred from the host system to an external component without restrictions.

 For more information about <b>DigitalOutputDisable</b>, see the Remarks section.

-`Reserved`

-Reserved for future use.
-Initialize to zero.

 ## Remarks
 The Windows Certification Program places specific requirements on the way an audio driver handles the <b>CopyProtect</b> and <b>DigitalOutputDisable</b> values.
 These requirements are applicable when the <b>CopyProtect</b> and <b>DigitalOutputDisable</b> values are applied to an audio stream and to the output from which the audio stream is accessed.
 New requirements for Windows 7 include the correct way to program the serial copy management system (SCMS) for S/PDIF endpoints, and high-bandwidth digital content protection (HDCP) for HDMI endpoints.